backupbrew/switchbrew/NV services.md

 ### NVGPU\_AS\_IOCTL\_FREE\_SPACE

-This one frees pages from the device address space.
+Frees pages from the device address space.

 ` struct {`
 `   __in u64 offset;`